-When thrashing out this display of archive and special books material for the Keiller Library, my colleague Fiona Menzies and I may have bitten off more than we could chew with Machine Gods: Art in the Age of Technology.
+When thrashing out this display of archive and special books material for the Keiller Library in summer 2019, my colleague Fiona Menzies and I may have bitten off more than we could chew with Machine Gods: Art in the Age of Technology.
 How could we cram the history of artists’ interaction with machines and technology over the 20th and 21st centuries into only eleven small cases?

 So, we didn’t.
 Instead of a historical overview, we decided to pick out particular themes.
-If you come to see the display, you’ll find examples of artists working with and adapting new technologies – Fernand Léger’s experiments with film in the early years of the 20th century through to Man Ray’s adaptation of the commercial technique of airbrushing, or Marcel Duchamp’s use of newly-created plastics.
+If you came to see the display, you’d have found examples of artists working with and adapting new technologies – Fernand Léger’s experiments with film in the early years of the 20th century through to Man Ray’s adaptation of the commercial technique of airbrushing, or Marcel Duchamp’s use of newly-created plastics.

-We’ve also included examples of contemporary artists such as Betye Saar (whose 1987 installation Mojotech is currently on display at another of our exhibitions) who use actual machine and computer components in their work to explore the connections between technology and faith.
+We also included examples of contemporary artists such as Betye Saar who use actual machine and computer components in their work to explore the connections between technology and faith.

 Around the same time artists such as Martha Boto, Liliane Lijn and Jean Tinguely were experimenting with kinetic art, in which movement becomes a central component of the artwork: we’ve included footage of Tinguely’s 1960 ‘Homage to New York’, in which he created a noisy, brutish and explosive ‘self-constructing and self-destructing’ 27 feet high machine made from found objects scavenged from junkyards and skips.